DennisSuitters/AuroraCMS/README.md

   - Print booking.
   - Signature taking and storage for confirmation of Services.
 - Messaging.
-  - Whenever a message is created via the Contact Us page, it is stored in the messages system as well as emailed.
+  - Whenever a message is created via the Contact Us page, it can be stored in the messages system as well as emailed.
   - Live Chat.
 Choose between the built in Live Chat, or easily integrate Facebook Messenger.
 - Orders.
   - Create quotes, invoices.
 Client viewing of Orders.
   - PayPal Integration for accepting PayPal and Credit Card Payments.
   - Australia Post API Integration for Calculating Postage Costs.
-  - Add deduction rows to allow multiple payments showing date of payment, editable title, amount, and total left owing.
+  - Deduction rows to allow multiple payments showing date of payment, editable title, amount, and total left owing.
   - Rewards with percentage or value off, date period available, quantity usage.
   - Discount Range Calculation depending on Account Expenditure.
+  - GST Calculating.
+  - Payment Options with Surcharge options.
+  - Create New Quote/Invoice from selected items.
 - Media.
   - Upload and manage various types of files for addition into content using elFinder.
   - Auto resizing, makes thumbnails and Large, Medium and Small versions of images for use with srcset.